juekr/alfred-podcast-search/README.md

-# Search podcasts from Alfred productivity tool
+# Alfred Workflow for searching podcasts via PodcastIndex API

 ## What this does